dotnet/AspNetCore.Docs/aspnet/security/authentication/accconfirm.rst

 By `Rick Anderson`_

-This tutorial shows you how to build an ASP.NET 5 Web site with email confirmation and password reset using ASP.NET Identity.
+This tutorial shows you how to build an ASP.NET Core 1.0 Web site with email confirmation and password reset using ASP.NET Identity.

 In this article:
-	- `Create a New ASP.NET 5 Project`_
+	- `Create a New ASP.NET Core 1.0 Project`_
 	- `Require SSL`_
 	- `Require email confirmation`_
 	- `Configure email provider`_
 	- `Enable account confirmation and password recovery`_
 	- `Register, confirm email, and reset password`_
 	- `Require email confirmation before login`_
 	- `Combine social and local login accounts`_

-Create a New ASP.NET 5 Project
+Create a New ASP.NET Core 1.0 Project
 ------------------------------

-Create a new ASP.NET 5 web app with individual user accounts.
+Create a new ASP.NET Core 1.0 web app with individual user accounts.

 .. image:: accconfirm/_static/new-project.png